turicas/rows/README.md

 The library is composed by:

 - A common interface to tabular data (the `Table` class)
-- A set of plugins to populate `Table` objects (CSV, XLS, HTML, TXT, JSON, SQLite -- more coming soon!)
+- A set of plugins to populate `Table` objects (CSV, XLS, XLSX, HTML, TXT, JSON, SQLite -- more coming soon!)
 - A set of common fields (such as `BoolField`, `IntegerField`) which know exactly how to serialize and deserialize data for each object type you'll get
 - A set of utilities (such as field type recognition) to help working with